akshay2408g/CyberSecurity-EthicalHacking/README.md

 # Main Execution Block
 The script's main execution block is where the user specifies the file to monitor.
 Initially, it calculates the hash of the specified file and stores it in a .hash file.
 After storing the hash, it calls the check_file_integrity function to verify the file's integrity.
 This structure allows the user to run the script multiple times to monitor the file over time.

+# OUTPUT of TASK 1

+- As you can see my hash are changing when I change my txt files

 ![Screenshot 2025-02-28 161907](https://github.com/user-attachments/assets/6c4c0167-5395-4a9a-ba88-89e3377fe8de)
 ![Screenshot 2025-02-28 161923](https://github.com/user-attachments/assets/be35a790-63c6-455f-b15c-a9157edc4126)